vytautasBrundza/frontend-nanodegree-arcade-game/README.md

 for self-checking their submission.

+*** HOW TO RUN THIS GAME ***

+Open index.html using your favourite browser, or head to http://kiaurutis.co.nf/udacity/p3/

 *** HOW TO PLAY THIS GAME ***

 Use arrow keys to move up, down, left and right.
 Hit space to pause/unpause